 What is An SDLC Methodology?

 SDLC methodology is a systematic process followed during software development to ensure high-quality and efficient production.
-It encompasses a series of phases including planning, analysis, design, implementation, testing, deployment, and maintenance.
-Each phase serves a distinct purpose and contributes to the successful completion of a software project.
+It spans planning, analysis, design, development, testing, deployment, and maintenance.
+Every phase has different uses and helps a software project to be successfully finished.

 SDLC methodologies provide a structured approach to software development, helping teams to manage project scope, timelines, and resources effectively.
-Common methodologies include Waterfall, V-Model, Agile, Lean, Iterative, Spiral, Incremental, and DevOps, each with unique characteristics and applications.
+Waterfall, V-Model, Agile, Lean, Iterative, Spiral, Incremental, and DevOps are common methods, each with special traits and uses.

 8 Popular SDLC Methodologies